filecoin-project/specs/expected-consensus.md

 #  Expected Consensus

 Expected Consensus (EC) is a probabilistic Byzantine fault-tolerant consensus protocol that outputs a single leader most of the time.
-At a high level, EC operates by running a leader election every round in which we mathematically expect one participant will be entitled to submit a block.
-Additionally, EC guarantees that this winner will be anonymous until they reveal themselves by submitting a proof of their entitlement (we call this proof an `Election Proof`).
-However, some of the time more than one winner may be entitled to submit a block.
+At a high level, EC operates by running a leader election every round in which we mathematically expect one participant will be elected to submit a block.
+Additionally, EC guarantees that this winner will be anonymous until they reveal themselves by submitting a proof of their election (we call this proof an `Election Proof`).
+However, more than one winner may be elected to submit a block.
 When this occurs, the resulting winning blocks form a `TipSet`.
 Every block in a TipSet adds `weight` to its chain.
 The *best* chain is the one with the highest `weight`, which is to say that the fork choice rule is to choose the heaviest known chain.
 For more details on this, see [Chain Selection](#chain-selection).
 These concepts will be specified in this document.

 The basic protocol can be broken down into its two major components: